jeff1evesque/machine-learning/README.md

 [{'dep_variable_label': 'xxx', 'indep_variable_label': 'xxx', 'indep_variable_value': yy.yy}]
 ```

 is provided when inserting values into the EAV database tables.
 Exact syntax can be found in [`data_creator.py`](https://github.com/jeff1evesque/machine-learning/blob/master/python/data_creator.py).
-Be sure to validate the dataset as needed before storing the dataset in the database.
+Be sure to validate the dataset(s) as needed before storing the dataset(s) in the database.

 ###Test Scripts